 In 2019, the Dutch Defense Ministry presented posthumous Mobilization War Crosses to the families of seven who had been identified in recent years.

 Finally, while it is very likely the Japanese wrecks were long ago stolen by scrap iron pirates notorious in the region, the Dutch guns of the Tarakan battery, marked “1902 Fried.
-Krupp” on the breech, are still standing guard, 80 years later.
+Krupp” on the breech, is still standing guard, 80 years later.

 If you liked this column, please consider joining the International Naval Research Organization (INRO), Publishers of Warship International